nagarajanchinnasamy/GettingAndCleaningDataCourseProject/README.md

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-The goal of this project is to prepare tidy data from the data obtained from above link to be able to use it for later analysis.
+The goal of this project is to prepare independent tidy data set with the average of each variable for each activity and each subject to be able to use it for later analysis.

 # Code Book #
 -------------